Invariant measure and long time behavior of regular solutions of the Benjamin-Ono equation: Qualitative properties of the measure

-The following result is inspired by \cite{armen_nondegcgl,KS12} where the local time concept is used to deduce non-degeneracy properties of measures constructed for Schrödinger and Euler equations. \begin{thm} Suppose that $\lambda_m\neq 0$ for all $m$.
-Then for any integer $n\geq 1$, $b_n$ and $c_n$ such that the distribution of the observable $\tilde{E}_n(u):=E_n(u)+c_n\|u\|^2(1+\|u\|^2)^{b_n}$ under $\mu$ has a density w.r.t. the Lebesgue measure on $\R$. \end{thm}
+The following result is inspired by \cite{armen_nondegcgl,KS12} where the local time concept is used to deduce non-degeneracy properties of measures constructed for the nonlinear Schrödinger and Euler equations. \begin{thm} Suppose that $\lambda_m\neq 0$ for all $m$.
+Then for any integer $n\geq 1$, there are constants $b_n$ and $c_n$ such that the distribution of the observable $\tilde{E}_n(u):=E_n(u)+c_n\|u\|^2(1+\|u\|^2)^{b_n}$ under $\mu$ has a density w.r.t. the Lebesgue measure on $\R$. \end{thm}

-For the proof of Theorem $\ref{kuksin_thm}$ below, we refer the reader to \cite{armen_nondegcgl} and the proof of Theorem $5.2.12$ of \cite{KS12} where the authors prove similar results in the case of Schrödinger and Euler equations respectively.
-The proof is exactly the same. \begin{thm} The measure $\mu$ constructed in Theorem \ref{thm_inv_mes} satisfies the following non-degeneracy properties: \begin{enumerate} \item Let $\lambda_m\neq 0$ for at least two indices.
-Then $\mu$ has no atom at zero and
+For the proof of Theorem $\ref{kuksin_thm}$ below, we refer the reader to \cite{armen_nondegcgl} and the proof of Theorem $5.2.12$ of \cite{KS12} where the authors prove similar results in the case of the nonlinear Schrödinger and Euler equations respectively. \begin{thm} The measure $\mu$ constructed in Theorem \ref{thm_inv_mes} satisfies the following non-degeneracy properties: \begin{enumerate} \item Let $\lambda_m\neq 0$ for at least two indices.
+Then $\mu$ has no atom at $0$ and